 John Birch* is a partner in the Restructuring & Insolvency Group at Cassels.
-For over 20 years, John has acted for debtors, creditors, receivers, monitors and trustees in a wide variety of proceedings under the Bankruptcy and Insolvency Act and Companies’ Creditors Arrangement Act, including some of the most significant Canadian insolvencies in recent years such as Target Canada.
-John is currently representing six former directors of Sears Canada Inc. in defending four major claims arising out of the payment of a $509 million dividend in 2013.
-In recognition of this work, John has been acknowledged as a leader in his field by such legal publications as IFLR1000 (Insolvency) and Legal 500 Canada (Litigation).
+For more than 25 years, John has acted for debtors, creditors, receivers, monitors, trustees, and directors in a wide variety of proceedings under the Bankruptcy and Insolvency Act and Companies’ Creditors Arrangement Act, including some of the most significant Canadian insolvencies in recent years.
+He also regularly represents creditors’ committees and other official committees in cross-border insolvencies.
+John has repeatedly acted as court-appointed representative counsel for members of the public who are affected by the insolvency of investment firms and real estate developers.

 *denotes Professional Corporation